 The combined gravitational pull of Berlin’s new airport and high-tech manufacturers relocating here is tremendous.
 Over-all, banks and business developers in the immediate vicinity of BER predict a need for 85,000 new jobs and 2,400 companies moving here before 2035.

-From the start, Berlin’s new airport will handle more than 34 mil-lion passengers per year.
+Soon, Berlin’s new airport will handle around 34 million passengers annually again.
 Its capacity could be expanded to a maximum of 55 million air travellers annually within the frame-work of the BER master plan for 2040.
 Around 50,000 new jobs will be created by BER.
 In fact, some forecasts predict as many as 85,000 new jobs in the airport’s greater area by 2035.

 (all figures provided by FBB, 2019)